rahul-gharat/dronahq-docs/docs/self-hosted-deployment/configure-external-databases.md

 #### a.
 Export data from MONGODB container

 To export data from MONGODB container, run the following command in DronaHQ installation directory.
-Use this option, if you want to migrate your MONGODB containarized database to external database.
+Use this option, if you want to migrate your MONGODB containerized database to external database.

 ```shell
 sudo docker-compose exec -T mongodb sh -c 'mongodump -d db5x_studio -u <% user %> -p <% password %> --authenticationDatabase admin  --archive' > mongo-init.dump